-- Remove the child from the tub and pat dry - do not rub.
+- When finished pat dry - do not rub.

-- Dress the child in eczema clothing.
-Eczema clothing stops the itch and keeps emollients in place for effective treatment.
+- Dressing in eczema clothing can help stop the itch and keep creams in place for effective treatment.

-This process should be done daily.
-You will need to be patient, salt baths take 10 days to see a difference in the skin.
+This process may need to be done daily.
+You will need to be patient, salt baths can take 10 days to see a difference in the skin.